Introduction to Loops in C

 3. For Loop

-It executes the set of statements until the time a particular condition is accomplished.
+It executes the set of statements until a particular condition is accomplished.
 It is known as the Open-ended loop.
-In For loop, we can have more than one initialization or increment/decrement, separated using a comma operator and one condition.
-For loop is used to evaluate the initialization part first, checking the condition for true or false.
-If the condition is true, it executes the statements of for loop.
-After that, it evaluates the increment or decrement condition until the condition becomes false it repeats the same steps.
+In the for loop, we can have more than one initialization or increment/decrement, separated using a comma operator and one condition.
+A for loop is used to evaluate the initialization part first, checking the condition for true or false.
+If the condition is true, it executes the statements in the for loop.
+After that, it evaluates the increment or decrement condition until it becomes false and repeats the same steps.
 It will exit the loop when the condition is false.

 Syntax: